arfianadam/tabby/README.md

 ## Development

 The popup can be previewed in the browser with Vite.
-Chrome-specific APIs (capturing the active tab) are automatically disabled in this mode.
+Chrome-specific APIs (tab listing) are automatically disabled in this mode.

 ```bash
 npm install